SiyaAmonkar/ArgocdDemo/README.md

  Presync: Workflow that deletes old copies of workflows template and cron workflows \
  Sync: Creates workflow templates \
  PostSync: Creates cron workflows

+ # Git Webhook Configureation
+ Go to Settings, then Webhooks \
+ Add the argocd API server address to payload url \
+ Content type as application/json \
+ Disable SSL Verification \
+ Choose the events when you want to trigger the webhook \
+ Submit the webhook \
+ *When there is a commit on Git Repository, webhook gets triggered and argocd application gets synced